docquantum/skrach-synth/docs/plan.md

 ## Functionality

 Required functionality will be MIDI controller decode with scan code input to MicroBlaze, and then pitch shifting to meet the correct frequency using lab 4 as the synth module.
 Amplitude control should also be implemented via a fade wheel or other interface on the MIDI controller.

-This can be easily tested by seeing scan codes decoded over UART on the MicroBlaze, and an oscilloscope can show the frequency of the system when a key is pressed.
+This can be easily tested by seeing scan codes decoded on the MicroBlaze over console, and an oscilloscope can show the frequency of the system when a key is pressed, which can be verified using known frequencies of keyboard keys.

 ### B-Level

 B-Level functionality will consist of implementing higher level functionality of the Synth Module.
-This means implementing more oscillators (or signal types) to be able to have more sounds to choose from and also building into the next form of functionality as well as a filter and or envelope system.
+This means implementing more oscillators (or signal types) to be able to have more sounds to choose from and also implementing a filter and or envelope system, building a foundation for FM Synthesis.

-While not as easy to test, this can be also show via oscilloscope showing how the signal changes with envelope/filter on or off, as well as audibly by hearing how the signal characteristic is changed.
-A virtual synth can also be used on computer to verify whether the filter/envelope sounds the same or creates the same waves hape on the oscilloscope.
+While not as easy to test, this can be done via oscilloscope showing how the signal changes with envelope/filter on or off, as well as audibly by hearing how the signal characteristic as it's changed.
+A virtual synth can also be used on computer to verify whether the filter/envelope sounds the same or creates the same waves as the hardware, being verified via oscilloscope.

 ### A-Level

-A-Level functionality will consist of finishing the synth module to properly implement FM Modulation, meaning an operator will use multiple oscillators, a carrier and modulator, to create a unique and rich sound as output, similar to the Yamaha DX7.
+A-Level functionality will consist of finishing the synth module to properly implement FM Modulation, meaning an operator will use multiple oscillators (a carrier and modulator) to create a unique and rich sound as output, similar to a Yamaha DX7.

-Again, something difficult to test, but I have a virtual synth that can perform FM synthesis, and as such, can be compared with the functionality of the hardware.
+Again, this is something difficult to test, but I have a virtual synth that can perform FM synthesis.
+The output of the virtual synth can be compared with the output of the hardware on an oscilloscope.